Environment Setup

 For development we recommend using the PyCharm Professional edition IDE, as it interprets Cython syntax.
 Alternatively, you could use Visual Studio Code with a Cython extension.

-poetry is the preferred tool for handling all Python package and dev dependencies.
+uv is the preferred tool for handling all Python virtual environments and dependencies.

 pre-commit is used to automatically run various checks, auto-formatters and linting tools at commit.